mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 modification_time: 2015-08-05T12:00:20+00:00
 ---

-<p>(mPDF &gt;= 5.1)</p>
+(mPDF &gt;= 5.1)

-<p>PDF/X-1a is a file format to facilitate printing of electronic documents.</p>
+PDF/X-1a is a file format to facilitate printing of electronic documents.

-<p>Two key elements to this function are the requirement for PDF/X documents to be 100% self-contained, and all images need to be CMYK or spot colors.</p>
+Two key elements to this function are the requirement for PDF/X documents to be 100% self-contained, and all images need to be CMYK or spot colors.

-<p>A PDF/X document can be identified as such through PDF/X-specific metadata located in the document.
-However, claiming to be PDF/X compliant and being so are not necessarily the same.</p>
+A PDF/X document can be identified as such through PDF/X-specific metadata located in the document.
+However, claiming to be PDF/X compliant and being so are not necessarily the same.

-<p class="manual_block"><b>Important</b>: mPDF is <b><i>not guaranteed </i></b>to produce fully PDF/X-1a compliant files in all circumstances.
-It is the users responsibility to check compliance if this is essential.</p>
+<b>Important</b>: mPDF is <b><i>not guaranteed </i></b>to produce fully PDF/X-1a compliant files in all circumstances.
+It is the users responsibility to check compliance if this is essential.

 # mPDF and PDF/X-1a compliance

-<p>You can make mPDF produce mPDF/X-1a:2003 compliant files by setting:</p>
+You can make mPDF produce mPDF/X-1a:2003 compliant files by setting:

 {% highlight php %}
 <?php